-This year Chinese New Year ushers in the Year of the Ox, which began on Friday.
+This year Chinese New Year ushers in the Year of the Ox, which began last Friday (12 February).

 The Ox is thought to be a symbol of reliability, strength, patience and caution.
 It is also associated with harvesting, fertility and prosperity.

-After a tumultuous 2020, many an investor will welcome financial markets that are reliable, strong and prosperous, even if they have to act with patience and caution.
+After a tumultuous 2020, many investors will welcome financial markets that are reliable, strong and prosperous, even if they have to act with patience and caution.

 Could the Year of the Ox be a “bullish” omen?

 Economic strength ahead